5 Early Marriage Hurdles & How To Overcome Them

 Disappointment from experiencing the other person’s flaws

 The key word here is ‘experiencing’.
-Before you’re married, the other person’s weaknesses and flaws can annoy you, but now there’s no escape!
+Before you’re married, the other person’s weaknesses and flaws can annoy you, but you went home at the end of the night.
+Now, there’s no escape!
 Also, when you were dating, you were trying to impress each other, and willing to do the kinds of things that make a relationship great.
 Over time, you discover that this wasn’t sustainable, and, that you’re both more selfish than you realized.

 Arguments and conflict

 When you put two sinners together, fighting of one kind or another is bound to happen.
 If you grew up in a home where conflict was avoided or swept under the rug, this can be especially discouraging.

 I’m sure you can add to this list, but these are some of the things you can expect after tying the knot.

 But what do you do about all the problems?
 What difference does following Jesus make?

 These are the things that helped my wife and I, and the things we share with the couples we meet with for premarital counseling.

 It’s totally normal to have disappointment and conflict

 In fact, if you’re not having any a few months into your marriage, you should probably check your pulse.
 When two people who are deeply committed to themselves come together, there’s bound to be some eruptions.
 Adjusting our expectations helps a lot.